 After five construction stages, the most recent in 2012, Bodøgaard - kunst & kultur was established and today the center holds Northern Norway's largest private collection of art and cultural objects.

 Since then, the place has been run by Harald Bodøgaard and his wife Heidi Beate Sørensen.
-From 2021, the family business Bodøgaard will be continued by the third generation, their daughter Selma Bodøgaard.

 The Bodøgaard collection consists of four main elements; the art collection, the icon collection, the ethnographic collection and the legacy of Oscar Bodøgaard's art.